CodeSolid/CodeSolid.com/docs/_sources/getting-started-with-ollama.md.txt

 The square root of 2 is approximately **1.41421356**.
 ```

-Since ollama runs at the command line, you can also redirect either input from a prompt of the output from it, or both, as shown here:
+Since ollama runs at the command line, you can also redirect either input from a prompt or the output from it, or both, as shown here:

 ```bash
 ollama run gemma3:4b < koan.txt > koan_answer.txt